 0.05% investment return vs 8%

 Where FIRE takes hold is in putting all of that money you’re looking to accumulate in investments that will earn 8% annual return over 20 years or longer.

 And while you may be able to find a better savings account interest rate than 0.05%, it may not be by much.
 The national rate on a 60-month CD was 0.32% on Feb.
 1, 2021, according to the FDIC.
 Make the same contributions as the savings account example listed above of $100 per month, and in one year the CD would earn $2.08 in interest.

-Keep it for the full 60 months, and at the end of those five years you’d earn $19.35 in interest, assuming you put $1,200 in to start and didn’t contribute to it afterward.
+Keep it for the full 60 months, and at the end of those 5 years, you’d earn $19.35 in interest, assuming you put $1,200 in to start and didn’t contribute to it afterward.
 That $19 won’t get you far in retirement.

 Instead of a savings account, the FIRE community recommends investing in index funds and managing them yourself.
 Financial advisors typically earn 1% for managing mutual funds.